AgentXCross/PythonDS-ML/README.md

 # Python Data Science
 ## Pandas | SciKit-Learn | MatPlotLib/Seaborn/Plotly | NumPy | Excel
-Hi, my name is Michael Liu, a Mathematics Student at the University of Waterloo in Waterloo, Ontario, Canada.
+Hi, my name is Michael Liu, a Mathematics Student at the University of Waterloo in Ontario, Canada.

 I love data analytics and this repository is dedicated to my Python Data Science tutorials and projects.